andrader/procure-flow/README.md

 2. The server uses AI SDK Core (`ai`) with OpenAI (`@ai-sdk/openai`) to run the assistant, perform multi-step tool calling, and stream back UI-friendly messages.
 3. Domain tools (search, cart, checkout, registration) are executed server-side; their results are rendered as UI components on the client.
 4. Conversations are persisted as JSON files under `server/.chats/{id}.json` via a simple file store (`server/src/lib/chat-store.ts`).
-5. In production, the server serves the built SPA from `client/dist` and provides an SPA fallback for non-`/api/*` routes.

 ## Application architecture